TheClub4/machine-learning/README.md

 # Machine Learning
-This repository is dedicated to the pure machine learning methods——not emphasizing on preprocessing practices——that I have employed.
+This repository is dedicated to the pure machine learning methods—not emphasizing on preprocessing practices—that I have employed.